 Bread – great for sandwiches.
 To get more healthy fiber into your system, you recommend wholemeal or wholegrain varieties.

-All purpose flour – it’s always good to have some of this around.
-Not only is it the core ingredient for a cake, you can also use it as a sauce thickener, or coat meat and other ingredients to give them a crispy finish when frying.
+All-purpose flour – it’s always good to have some of this around.
+Not only is it the core ingredient for a cake, but you can also use it as a sauce thickener, or coat meat and other ingredients to give them a crispy finish when frying.